linuxserver/docker-socket-proxy/README.md

 ## Application Setup

-This container is based on [https://github.com/Tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) and as such does not follow our usual container conventions.
+This container is conceptually based on [https://github.com/Tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) and as such does not follow our usual container conventions.
 It *does not* support mods or custom scripts/services, or running as a user other than root (or the docker user in a rootless environment).
 It is designed to act as a drop-in replacement for the Tecnativa container.

 The container should be run on the same docker network as the service(s) using it.
 Most containers that would normally connect to a mounted docker.sock can have their endpoint overridden using the `DOCKER_HOST` environment variable if they do not offer the option in their configuration; it should typically be pointed to `tcp://socket-proxy:2375`.